Shopify/ruby-lsp/jekyll/contributing.markdown

 server implements that request and start thinking about the implementation.

 {: .note }
-When using VS Code, open the `lsp.code-workspace` file instead of just opening the regular folder.
-It contains configurations for working with the sub projects side by side effectively
+When using VS Code, open the `ruby-lsp.code-workspace` file instead of just opening the regular folder.
+It contains configurations for working with the sub projects side by side effectively.

 ### Debugging